WenbinFei/wenbinfei.github.io/about/index.md

 - The results of this project will assist in predicting the macro-scale behaviour of methane hydrate-bearing soils, which are sensitive to thermal, hydraulic, mechanical and chemical conditions.

 #### Teaching
-I have continued developing my teaching skills at the University of Melbourne.
-I have teaching and coordinating experience for two large postgraduate subjects: System Modelling and Design [CVEN90050] and Geotechnical Engineering [CVEN30010].
+Wenbin has teaching and coordinating experience for two large postgraduate subjects: System Modelling and Design [CVEN90050] and Geotechnical Engineering [CVEN30010].
 I participated in the subject design, assignments and exam design, budget allocation, learning management system design, exam questions design, tutorials, practical classes, consultations, marking and demonstrations for students.

 ### Industrial Experience

 #### Testing Engineer at Bamford Rock Testing Services(BRTS), 2018 – 2020
 Bamford Rock Testing Services was established by Dr Bill Banford who is recognised as a world leader in the field of specialised rock testing.
 Dr Bamford is currently an honorary Principal Fellow and Associate Professor in the Melbourne School of Engineering at the University of Melbourne.
-His specialisations include rock mechanics, mine design, geotechnical engineering.
 He held the position of Vice-President for the International Society for Rock Mechanics for 8 years.

-I joined the team as a part-time testing engineer since 2018.
-This working experience not only strengthens my knowledge of the numerous rock testing methods for applications such as drilling, shafting, blastability, road headers, Trenching and Tunnel Boring Machines, but also nourish me with Australian and international standards as well as the management and operation of an Australian company.
+Wenbin joined the team as a part-time testing engineer since 2018.
+This working experience not only strengthens his knowledge of the numerous rock testing methods for applications such as drilling, shafting, blastability, road headers, Trenching and Tunnel Boring Machines, but also nourish me with Australian and international standards as well as the management and operation of an Australian company.

 #### Geotechnical Engineer, China Railway Siyuan Survey and Design Group Co., LTD, 2014 - 2016